noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 			- controls what happens when the user engages with the notification
 			- handled in the service worker
 #### Push
-	- the action of the server supllying message information to a service worker
+	- the action of the server suplying message information to a service worker
-	- allows a service worker to handle push messages from a server
+	- allows a service worker to display notifications to users even when the browser is not open
+	- push service
+		- each browser manages push notifications through their own service
+		- architecture
+			- subscription
-		- even while the app is not active (i.e. browser is not open)
+				- is specific to each browser
+			- subscription.endpoint
+				- the browsers push service creates an endpoint where you server can send messages to a specific user
+				- this endpoint is to the browsers push service, which is responsible for routing messages to the user associated at this endpoint
+			- subscription.keys
+				- used to encrypt your push messages before sending to the subscription endpoint  (see webpush)
+				- you must encrypt your messages before sending to the push service as the push service may not be encrypted (https)